dayraleon/GitHub/README.md

 ## Github Terminal Commands
   * Initial.txt file shows how to initially push on VS
   * Push.txt file shows how to push after initial.txt
+  * Pull.txt file shows how to pull command